Moghai Ojah

-Moghai Ojah or Moghai Baruah (1916–1978) was a musician from Assam who popularized the Dhol of Assam to the world audience.
+Moghai Ojah or Moghai Baruah (মঘাই ওজা) (1916–1978) was a musician from Assam who popularized the Dhol of Assam to the world audience.
 Moghai Ojah had also acted in a few films, which include Pioli Phukan, Ranga Police, Pratidhwani, Mahut Bandhu Re (Bengali) and Maram Trishna.

-Early life

-Ojah was born in Naosolia Gaon, Jorhat, Assam in a family of [keot] ethnicity and died in Jorhat, Assam on 15 March 1978.
+Ojah was born in Naosolia Gaon, Jorhat, Assam and died in Jorhat, Assam on 15 March 1978.

-During his childhood, due to poverty, he had to work for sometime in a Tea Estate at Chenijan to earn his livelihood.
+During his childhood, due to poverty, he had to work for some time in a Tea Estate at Chenijan to earn his livelihood.

-Srijanasom Trust, a charitable institution set up with an objective of promotion of Indian art and culture has instituted an award titled “Moghai Ojah Srijan Award” in memory of Moghai Ojah in 2015.
-First recipient of the award was prominent sattriya dance exponent Padmashri Jatin Goswami.
+Srijanasom Trust, a charitable institution set up to promote Indian art and culture, has instituted an award titled “Moghai Ojah Srijan Award” in memory of Moghai Ojah in 2015.
+The first recipient of the award was prominent Sattriya dance exponent Padmashri Jatin Goswami.